Nature's Calendar

 In autumn, just before losing their leaves, the lenga beech, the Antarctic beech, the rauli beech and the Patagonian oak turn yellow, orange and red creating an amazing landscape.
 You can enjoy the view in the following national parks: Nahuel Huapi, Lanin, Lago Puelo, Los Alerces, Los Glaciares, Perito Moreno and Tierra del Fuego.

 Each year, thousands of migratory birds arrive from Canada, USA and the north of South America to feed or breed.
-Some of the best places to watch them include Punta Rasa, the Patagonian Coast Road, Costa Atlántica Natural Reserve and Mar Chiquita Lake.
+Some of the best places to watch them include Punta Rasa, the Patagonian Coast, Costa Atlántica Natural Reserve and Mar Chiquita Lake.

 The greater rhea is the South American cousin of the ostrich, and you can find them in many areas in Buenos Aires, La Pampa, Entre Ríos and Corrientes.
 The best places to see them are the Iberá, El Palmar and Mburucuyá National Parks.